A novel thirty years in the making

 Beta readers wanted

-Looking for readers who love character-driven sci-fi and will tell the honest truth.
+Looking for readers who love a dense, atmospheric story — and will give honest feedback.

 Each new confirmed beta request subtracts one seat.
 When the count reaches zero, the form switches to the waitlist automatically.